dmlaziuk/dmlaziuk.github.io/_posts/2018-01-16-interview-rubyroidlabs.md

 We also had a long conversation on future Ruby 3 features, attitude to Node.js and other urgent technologies.

-Finaly we talked on my wage.
+Finally we talked on my wage.
 I had no wage expectations just because I was jumping from Building to IT industry.
 So I agreed with the offer.

 Hurrah!!!
-Now I'm a Sowtware Developer!
+Now I'm a Software Developer!

 ![Cowsay][Cowsay]{: .align-center}